Abibubble/milestone2-harry-potter-quiz/README.md

     * All tested and working correctly

 3. Firefox
-    * All tested and working correctly
+    * Progress bar has sharp edges and is blue

 4. Internet Explorer
-    * All tested and working correctly
+    * Won't do the click to enter, so is not accessible.

 #### Tablet
 1. Chrome